 New data show that the number of bacterial cells inside a human body is around 38 trillion.
 This turns out to be much closer to the estimated 30 trillion human cells in the body.
 So, while there are likely more bacterial cells than human cells in your body at any given time, the difference isnít as great as previously thought.
 And they have a very tiny mass, perhaps 1 - 3% of our total body weight.

-There are three types of blood cells: red blood cells, white blood cells, and platelets.
-Red blood cells (RBCs) are by far the most abundant type of cell in the human body, accounting for over 80 percent of all cells.
+With regard to the other 45%, there are three types of blood cells: red blood cells, white blood cells, and platelets.
+Red blood cells (RBCs) are by far the most abundant type of cell in the human body, accounting for over 80 percent of all cells, not just blood cells.